Avishka Fernando: SLC Twenty

+Major Clubs Limited Over

+On 17 December 2023 against NCC, Avishka scored 100 off 79 balls with 7 4s and 6 6s, being his 10th List A century and as a result SSC won the match by 14 runs.

+On 14 January 2024 against Colts Cricket Club, he scored 125* off 138 balls, his 11th List A century, guiding the team for the victory.

 International career

 As an 18-year-old, he has been picked in Sri Lankan ODI squad for their home series against Australia.
 He earned his first call-up to the national ODI team without having played any T20 or List A or first-class cricket.
 He made his One Day International debut for Sri Lanka against Australia on 31 August 2016 at Dambulla.
 He was dismissed for a duck after facing two balls from Mitchell Starc.

 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
 He made his Twenty20 International debut for Sri Lanka against South Africa on 19 March 2019.

 In April 2019, he was named in Sri Lanka's squad for the 2019 Cricket World Cup.
 He played as the opening partner for skipper Dimuth Karunaratne in ODI series against Scotland prior to the World Cup.
 In the second ODI, he scored his maiden ODI fifty.
 Sri Lanka won the match by 35 runs in DLS method.

 In his first World Cup appearance, he scored 49 runs against England.
 His stroke play against England pacer Jofra Archer with 24 off 15 balls was described by former Sri Lankan batsman Kumar Sangakkara as, "He's got timing, this boy!" on TV commentary.
 Sri Lanka won the match by 20 runs to continue fourth consecutive World Cup win over England.
 On 1 July 2019, in the match against the West Indies, he scored his first century in ODIs, becoming the 27th Sri Lankan to score a century.
 Sri Lanka won the match by 20 runs and Fernando won his first man of the match award.
 Following the World Cup, the International Cricket Council (ICC) named Fernando as the rising star of the squad.